biocore/American-Gut/README.md

 ### Markdown based notebooks

-Markdown based notebooks can be found in `./ipynb/primary-processing/` folder.
+Markdown based notebooks can be found in `./ipynb/primary-processing/` folder and have extension `md`.
 To use these notebooks we first need to create a profile for `ag_ipymd` with